Rahul713713/Loan-Analysis/README.md

 driver variables) behind loan default, i.e. the variables which are strong indicators of default.

 # Code and Resources Used
--Python Version: 3.6.0
+- Python Version: 3.6.0
--Packages: pandas, numpy, matplotlib, seaborn
+- Packages: pandas, numpy, matplotlib, seaborn

 # Data Cleaning
 ## After reading the data, I needed to clean it up so that it was usable for our data analysis.
 I made the following changes and created the following variables: